 To run this pipeline on selected GPU we need to adjust the

-device_id parameter value.
-ID ordinals are consistent with CUDA device IDs.
-Let’s run it on the GPU with ID = 1.
+The ID ordinals are consistent with your CUDA device IDs, so you can run it on the GPU with ID = 1.

-Please be advised that the code below will work for systems with at least 2 GPUs available.
+Important: Remember that the following code will work for systems with at least 2 GPUs.

-# Create and build the pipeline pipe = TestPipeline(batch_size, 1, device_id = 1) pipe.build() # Run pipeline on selected device images, labels = pipe.run()
+# Create and build the pipeline pipe = test_pipeline(device_id = 1) pipe.build() # Run pipeline on selected device images, labels = pipe.run()

 import matplotlib.gridspec as gridspec import matplotlib.pyplot as plt %matplotlib inline def show_images(image_batch): columns = 4 rows = (batch_size + 1) // (columns) fig = plt.figure(figsize = (32,(32 // columns) * rows)) gs = gridspec.GridSpec(rows, columns) for j in range(rows*columns): plt.subplot(gs[j]) plt.axis("off") plt.imshow(image_batch.at(j))

 It is not enough to run pipelines on different GPUs.
-During the training we want each GPU to handle different samples at the same time.
-This technique is called sharding.
-We divide the dataset into multiple parts or shards.
-Then, each GPU gets its own shard to process.
+During the training, each GPU needs to handle different samples at the same time, and this technique is called sharding.
+To perform sharding the dataset is divided into multiple parts or shards, and each GPU gets its own shard to process.

-In DALI sharding is controlled by two parameters of every reader op:
+In DALI sharding is controlled by the following parameters of every reader op:

-Now we are ready to create and run two pipelines on two different GPUs taking samples from different shards of the dataset.
+Create and run two pipelines on two different GPUs and take samples from different shards of the dataset.

-When images are printed we can clearly see that each pipeline processed different samples.
+When the images are printed we can clearly see that each pipeline processed different samples.